Grand tack hypothesis: Post-hypothesis developments

 The migration of the giant planets through the asteroid belt creates a spike in impact velocities that could result in the formation of CB chondrites.
 CB chondrites are metal rich carbonaceous chondrites containing iron/nickel nodules that formed from the crystallization of impact melts 4.8 ±0.3 Myrs after the first solids.
 The vaporization of these metals requires impacts of greater than 18 km/s, well beyond the maximum of 12.2 km/s in standard accretion models.
 Jupiter's migration across the asteroid belt increases the eccentricities and inclinations of the asteroids, resulting in a 0.5 Myr period of impact velocities sufficient to vaporize metals.
-If the formation of CB chondrites was due to Jupiter's migration it would have occurred 4.5–5 Myrs after the formation of the Solar System.
+If the formation of CB chondrites was due to Jupiter's migration it would have occurred 4.5–5 Myr after the formation of the Solar System.

 The presence of a thick atmosphere around Titan and its absence around Ganymede and Callisto may be due to the timing of their formation relative to the grand tack.
 If Ganymede and Callisto formed before the grand tack their atmospheres would have been lost as Jupiter moved closer to the Sun.
 However, for Titan to avoid Type I migration into Saturn, and for Titan's atmosphere to survive, it must have formed after the grand tack.